Datatypes

 • If a number with decimals is passed to a parameter expecting an integer, the decimal part is truncated (not rounded).

-• Many, but not all, of these functions also accept a boolean type, which is internally cast to an integer.
+• Many of these functions also accept a boolean type, which is internally cast to an integer.

 In SLua, LL constants that contain a uuid have type uuid.
 In LSL they have type string.